 Radhika Jha's second novel is about transformations in the heart and body of India.
-The implications of this new India will affect us all, despite the lack of interest we showed towards its national election this year.
+This new India will impact on us all, despite the lack of interest we showed in its national election this year.
 Jha bridges this chasm with a highly affecting and finely crafted story.

-Lanterns On Their Horns takes place in an invented village a walk and bus ride away from the real town of Khandwa in Madhya Pradesh.
-It follows outsiders Laxmi and Ramu in their existential struggle with a benign but absolute headman whose power is concentrated in a fine herd of cows.
-Battle commences with Ramu rescuing a fugitive "junglee" cow, which Laxmi allows to be artificially inseminated with the seed of a foreign breed that produces a high yield of milk.
+Lanterns on Their Horns takes place in an invented village a bus ride away from the real town of Khandwa in Madhya Pradesh.
+It follows outsiders Laxmi and Ramu in their struggle with a benign but absolute headman whose power is concentrated in a fine herd of cows.
+Battle commences with Ramu rescuing a fugitive "junglee" cow which Laxmi allows to be artificially inseminated with the high milk-yield-producing seed of a foreign breed.

-This really is a novel about profane Indian cows, and yet nothing is as it appears.
-Even the electricity-free village is the double of one flooded by Narmada river water.
+This really is a novel about profane Indian cows, and yet nothing is quite as it appears.
+The traditional electricity-free village is the double of one flooded by Narmada river waters.
 A heavy monsoon inundates this new village too, forcing a return to the ruined site.
-Once there Laxmi, the educated daughter of farmer who committed suicide, and Ramu, an orphaned goatherd, get rich on their insurgent milk.
+Once there, Laxmi, the educated daughter of a suicide farmer, and Ramu, an orphaned goatherd, get rich on their insurgent milk.
 The centre of village life gravitates their way.

-Jha begins with the miracle sperm itself, and how the fumbling idealist Manoj Mishra invests his Mumbai-wife's dowry in spreading this miracle to poor farmers free of charge.
-However, her story is about the empowerment of Laxmi and Ramu; people destined for exclusion and exploitation in the old India.
+Jha begins with the miracle sperm itself, and how the fumbling idealist Manoj Mishra invests his Mumbai-wife's dowry in spreading this miracle free to poor farmers.
+However, her story is about the empowerment of Laxmi and Ramu – people destined for exclusion and exploitation in the old India.
 Her strength lies in conjuring the quiet and earthy life of a relatively thriving village.
 She inhabits the voice of Ramu's "junglee" cow brilliantly, but the jaunty satirising of the Kamdhenu research institute is a little tedious.
-Indian writing in English rarely lacks voice, but can misfire with tone.
+Indian writing in English rarely lacks voice, but can misfire as to tone.

-This is a seductive novel about the potential change beckoning hundreds of millions of Indians: a witness to India's complex interiors, and the revolutionary "churn" under way.
-This wonderfully warm, properly grounded novel is a great place to become familiar with it.Reuse content
+Lanterns is a seductive novel about the potential change beckoning hundreds of millions of Indians: a witness to India's complex interiors, and the revolutionary "churn" underway.
+This wonderfully warm and properly grounded novel is a great place to become familiar with it.Reuse content